benderje26/QuizzingApp341/README.md

 in) to scan a QR Code or enter a code to enter the quiz.
 A third function is storing history of past results, so instructors can see how students are performing.
 A fourth function is to be able to favorite quizzes to be able to retake them again.​

-Sprint 2 changes:
-- The box plot for the statistics screen is not an image anymore, it is actually created based on given data 😀
--